-The beneficiary to be sterilized was permitted to have a witness of his or her choice present when consent was obtained.
+The beneficiary to be sterilized was permitted to have a witness of their choice present when consent was obtained.

 Informed consent must not be obtained while the beneficiary is in labor or childbirth, seeking to obtain or obtaining an abortion, or under the influence of alcohol or other substances that affect the beneficiary's state of awareness.